johnlookingforwork/Contextual-Resume-Optimizer/README.md

 To validate the system's effectiveness, the project measures:
 * **Cosine Similarity:** Pre- and post-tailoring comparison.
 * **Prompt Faithfulness:** Ensuring no "hallucinated" skills are added.

+## ✅ Project Impact
+While the practical application assists candidates in navigating modern recruitment pipelines, the underlying research goal is to investigate how Context-Aware Systems can more accurately represent human experience in a machine-readable format without losing nuance or introducing bias.

 ## 🚀 Local Setup
 1. Clone the repo: `git clone https://github.com/johnlookingforwork/Contextual-Resume-Optimizer.git`